-The remaining population is individuals who require long-term skilled nursing care (lasting weeks, months or even years) as they are unable to return home due to advanced age or illness.
-Most of these individuals will remain with us until they pass away.
+The care in our facility focuses on differing populations of individuals.
+Many patients require several days or weeks of medical care and therapy before they can safely return home (or to a lower level of care).
+Other individuals require long-term skilled nursing care (lasting weeks, months or even years), as they are unable to return home due to advanced age or illness.
+Some may remain with the facilities until they pass away.
 Based on each individual’s needs, some patients receive rehabilitation (therapy) services to either restore or, where possible, improve to prior physical functioning.
-For the individual needing long-term skilled nursing care, the attending physician and facility staff will do what they can to assist the individual with the activities of daily living and mobility based on each individual’s circumstance.
-It is important for you to understand, as a patient or the loved one of a patient, that advancing age brings with it the inevitable effects of aging that no medical care or treatment can change or cure.
+For the individual needing long-term skilled nursing care, the attending physician and facility staff will assist the individual with the activities of daily living and mobility.
+It is important to understand that advancing age brings with it the inevitable effects of aging.

 Unfortunately, due to the inevitable effects of aging, circumstances in declining health conditions often create incurable declines.
-It is important that we be totally candid with all of our patients and their families.
-For example: Individuals with advanced Alzheimer’s Dementia often succumb to an unpredictable or unforeseeable fall which may result in a major injury such as a broken bone, skull fracture, or even death.
+It is important that we be totally candid with all of our patients and patients’ families.
+Inevitable effects of aging are known as a “sentinel event.”
+It is extremely important for patients and families to recognize that “sentinel events” cannot necessarily be avoided.

 Your attending physician and the facility staff will help you understand the risks and benefits of care choices.
 We ask you to understand that in spite of compassionate care, attention, and treatment, chronic medical conditions may continue to progress.
 The inevitable effects of aging and the progression of chronic illnesses are the realities of life.
 Pacifica Nursing & Rehab Center provides quality long-term care with compassion and dedication as the aging process continues.

 Many resources are available to assist you during these very emotional and sensitive times.
 We recommend starting with literature from the most prestigious sources,